-Gone are the days of having to wait for the ice cream van, or heading to supermarket to get your fix - the best ice cream makers have been designed so that creating ice cream in the home is now something that's incredibly easy to do.
+Gone are the days of having to wait for the ice cream van, or heading to the supermarket to get your fix – the best ice cream makers have been designed so that creating ice cream at home is now incredibly easy to do.

 And with your own ingredients, you can also create a slightly healthier version of your favourite indulgent treats if you fancy something lighter.

 Here’s our guide to the best on the market.
 Own one already?
 Vote for your favourite

 1. Cuisinart gelato and ice cream maker